micmejia/bible-dump/NKJV/Jeremiah/Jer 13.md

 "Then you shall say to them, 'Thus says the Lord: "Behold, I will fill all the inhabitants of this land--even the kings who sit on David's throne, the priests, the prophets, and all the inhabitants of Jerusalem--with drunkenness!

 ###### 14
-And I will dash them [^h]one against another, even the fathers and the sons together," says the Lord.
+And I will dash them one against another, even the fathers and the sons together," says the Lord.
 "I will not pity nor spare nor have mercy, but will destroy them." ' " ## Pride Precedes Captivity

 ###### 15
 Hear and give ear: Do not be proud, For the Lord has spoken.